kubeflow/spark-operator/docs/user-guide.md

 ### Python Support

 Python support can be enabled by setting `.spec.mainApplicationFile` with path to your python application.
-Optionaly, the `.spec.pythonVersion` field can be used to set the major Python version of the docker image used to run the driver and executor containers.
+Optionally, the `.spec.pythonVersion` field can be used to set the major Python version of the docker image used to run the driver and executor containers.
 Below is an example showing part of a `SparkApplication` specification:

 ```yaml
 spec: